markusmoenig/Shape-Z-Docs/docs/internals.md

 * More 3D mesh export formats beside .OBJ and support for textures (for patterns etc).
 * More SDF helpers (the list is nearly endless here).
 * A GitHub based treasury for materials and modules to build up a DB of content which Shape-Z can freely access.

+And of course a lot more shapes, patterns, distance volumes etc.